 The PXL is a “slow” device with a long integration time.
 All events that occur during the integration or lifetime of the PXL will be recorded and may contribute to pile-up.
 Pile-up will not limit the physics capability of the HFT if the integration time of the PXL detector is smaller than 200 s.
 The PXL integration time is a verifiable design parameter.

-(5) PXL efficiency and noise
+5.)
+PXL efficiency and noise

-The hit efficiency of PXL detectors is essential for good detection efficiency.
-In the case of secondary decay reconstruction, the hit inefficiency of each detector layer enters with the power of the number of reconstructed decay particles into the total inefficiency.
+The hit efficiency of the PXL detectors is essential for good detection efficiency.
+In the case of secondary decay reconstruction, the hit inefficiency of each detector layer enters into the total inefficiency with the power of the number of reconstructed decay particles into the total inefficiency.

-The PXL detector sensors are designed to have an operating threshold point such that they will be more than 95% efficient for Minimum Ionizing Particles with a sensor noise hit rate of < 10-4 for the active area and live coulumns.
+The PXL detector sensors are designed to have an operating threshold point such that they will be more than 95% efficient for Minimum Ionizing Particles with a sensor noise hit rate of < 10-4 for the active area and live columns.
 This can be verified by measurements of complete readout chain on bench and with test beam.

-(6) IST Detector Hit Efficiency
+6.)
+IST Detector Hit Efficiency

-The hit efficiency for the IST detector is essential for good detection efficiency for tracks.
-In order to keep inefficiency low, we require that the active strips of each the detector layer has a hit efficiency of better than 96% with a purity of > 97%.
+High hit efficiency for the IST detector is essential for good detection efficiency for tracks.
+In order to keep the inefficiency low, we require that the active strips of each of the detector ladders has a hit efficiency of better than 95% with a purity of > 95%.
 The hit efficiency of each detector layer can be measured on the bench before installation.
 A signal to noise ratio of 10:1 is known from experience with Si-sensors to ensure a hit purity of 97% or better with an efficiency of 99%.

-(7) Live Channels
+7.)
+Live Channels

 Dead channels in the PXL and IST will cause missing hits on tracks and thus lead to inefficiencies in the reconstruction of decay tracks.
 Therefore, the number of dead channels needs to be as low as possible.
-The impact of dead channels on the overall performance will be minimal if more than 85% of all channels are alive at any time.
+The impact of dead channels on the overall performance will be small and affect the overall acceptance, not pointing resolution. if more than 85% of all channels are alive at any time.
 The number of dead channels can be determined immediately after installation of the detectors on the mounting cone structures.
+The value is set to reflect typical performance of newly installed detector system as evaluated from historical data.

-(8,9) Readout Speed and Dead Time
+8,9.)
+Readout Speed and Dead Time

 In the absence of a good trigger for D mesons it is imperative for the measurement of rare processes to record as many events as possible and as required by the physics processes.
-In order not to add significant dead-time to DAQ, the PXL and IST readout speed needs to be compatible with that of DAQ-1000 and the dead-time such that at a readout rate with the Time Projection Chamber at 500 Hz additional dead time is no more than 5% for PXL, IST and 10% for SSD.
-The SSD dead time varies linear with rate constrained by the existing non-replaceable components on the detector ladders.
+In order not to add significant dead-time to DAQ, the PXL and IST readout speed needs to be compatible with that of DAQ-1000 and the dead-time such that at a readout rate with the Time Projection Chamber at 500 Hz additional dead time is no more than 5% for the PXL, IST and 10% for the SSD.
+The SSD dead time varies linearly with rate constrained by the existing non-replaceable components on the detector ladders.

 Readout speed and dead time are verifiable design parameters.